limjiahau/income-expense-tracker/README.md

 - Keeping track of my monthly income and expenses on an interactive web app created with Streamlit by leveraging Python and the Streamlit library.
 - I used the free NoSQL Database from deta (https://deta.sh).
-- To visualize the monthly spending, I am using a Sankey Chart from Plotly.
+- To visualise the monthly spending, I am using a Sankey Chart from Plotly.
-- Uploaded onto Streamlit cloud.
+- Uploaded onto Streamlit Cloud.
 - Utilised Streamlit "Secrets management" to secure sensitive finance data.